anniew03/ctf-writeups/lactf-2025/cache-it-to-win-it/README.md

 A query is then run to get the value of that counter, and if that row exists, and the counter is greater than or equal to 100, it prints the flag.

-So the goal of this exploit becomes clear, find a way to run the check() code 100 times where the sql database interprates the same uuid, while making the cache not see the same uuid and thus filter the requests.
+So the goal of this exploit becomes clear, find a way to run the check() code 100 times where the sql database interprets the same uuid, while making the cache not see the same uuid and thus filter the requests.

 ## Vulnerability

-When an SQL server interprates strings,  it will use a collation type, which essentially defines how it decides if two strings are equal, and how to sort them if not.
-There are normally rules related to how it handes capital letters, whitespace, both generally and trailing, and the full utf character set with accents and the like.
+When an SQL server interprets strings,  it will use a collation type, which essentially defines how it decides if two strings are equal, and how to sort them if not.
+There are normally rules related to how it handles capital letters, whitespace, both generally and trailing, and the full utf character set with accents and the like.

 By default, this mariaDB database uses the utf8mb4_uca1400_ai_ci collation.
 This collation is case insensitive (ci) and accent insensitive (ai).